Cookies on this website

 Ba(Hons), MRes

-Vaccine Knowledge and Public Engagement Manager & DPhil Researcher
+Communication and Global Engagement Lead & DPhil Researcher

-Furthermore, I concurrently pursue DPhil research within the Oxford Vaccine Group, supervised by Professor Samantha Vanderslott, Professor Sir Andrew Pollard, Dr Sam Martin, and Dr Kat Pollock.
+Alongside my professional role, I am also pursuing a DPhil within the Oxford Vaccine Group.
+My research, supervised by Professor Samantha Vanderslott, Professor Sir Andrew Pollard, Dr Sam Martin, and Dr Kat Pollock, focuses on public perceptions and the acceptability of changes to childhood immunisation schedules in various settings.